 Educational publisher Pearson shed 1.1% on announcing that it had sold its US courseware business to Nexus Capital Management for $250m.

 Convenience store owner McColl's Retail jumped 12%, despite its profit more than halving, as it posted a positive turnaround in like-for-like sales growth in the first quarter of the current year.

 Construction company Galliford Try said it had completed the final section of the troubled Aberdeen Western Peripheral Route, which would be open to traffic on 19 February.
 Its shares eased back 0.1%.

 Petra Diamonds rallied 7.8% as its first-half losses narrowed, it reiterated its annual output guidance and it announced that chief executive Johan Dippenaar would stand down.

 Flooring company Victoria slipped 13%, despite forecasting higher annual earnings, as it also warned that prioritising market share had put pressure on its margins.

-Auto retailer Pendragon reversed 1.0% on announcing that it had appointed Jardine Matheson senior executive Mark Herbert as its new chief.
+Auto retailer Pendragon reversed 1.0% on announcing that it had appointed Jardine Matheson executive Mark Herbert as its new chief.